My father, when I think back on him, always lived his convictions. I can’t think of any hard discrepancies between what he said and what he did.

-His most cherished possession was an actual print of the famous Iwo Jima flag raising negative from his shipmate, photographer Joe Rosenthal.
-He carried the photograph with him all is life.
+His most cherished possession was an original print of the famous Iwo Jima flag raising negative from his shipmate, photographer Joe Rosenthal.
+He carried the photograph with him all his life.

 Dad was born at the turn of the century, and lived through the depression years as a young man.
 The depression made a lasting impression on him.
 He was frugal and taught me the value of every cent earned.

 Unfortunately he and my mother separated before I was a teenager, and he moved into a little box of an apartment around the corner from the house he bought and built.